 Tap into that desire and improve your relationship with your customers by giving them tools and resources to learn more about bowhunting, conservation and white-tailed deer.
 An educated consumer is a confident consumer.

 Plus, many people don’t understand a bowhunter’s role in conservation, and knowledge is power.
 Teaching people — including current participants — how hunters help restore and sustain habitat and wildlife populations often increases support for legal, regulated hunting.
-Sometimes it even encourages people to start bowhunting, donate to a state wildlife agency, join a conservation organization or volunteer for a conservation project that helps wildlife.
+Sometimes it even encourages people to start bowhunting, donate to a state wildlife agency, join a conservation organization like Bowhunters United or volunteer for a conservation project that helps wildlife.

 Use these 13 eye-popping graphics and resources to educate and entertain your customers.
 In the coming months, share the free documents and related articles on your website and social media accounts.
 You can also print and hang these resources in your shop to help spark conversation.